A BRIEF HISTORY OF RICH PEOPLE

 Rich people in the 17th Century

 During the 17th century the status of merchants improved.
 People saw that trade was an increasingly important part of the country's wealth so merchants became more respected.
-However political power and influence was held by rich landowners.
+However political power and influence were held by rich landowners.
 At the top of society were the nobility.
 Below them were the gentry.
 Gentlemen were not quite rich but they were certainly well off.

 In the late 17th century furniture for the wealthy became more comfortable and much more finely decorated.
 In the early 17th century furniture was plain and heavy.
 It was usually made of oak.
-In the late 17th century furniture for the rich was often made of walnut or (from the 1680s) mahogany.
+In the late 17th-century furniture for the rich was often made of walnut or (from the 1680s) mahogany.
 It was decorated in new ways.
 One was veneering.
 (Thin pieces of expensive wood were laid over cheaper wood).
 Some furniture was also inlaid.
 Wood was carved out and the hollow was filled in with mother of pearl.
 At this time lacquering arrived in England.
 Pieces of furniture were coated with lacquer in bright colors.
 New types of furniture were introduced.
 In the mid 17th century chests of drawers became common.
 Grandfather clocks also became popular.
 Later in the century, the bookcase was introduced.
 Chairs also became far more comfortable.
 Upholstered (padded and covered) chairs became common in wealthy people's homes.
 In the 1680s the first real armchairs appeared.

 In the early 17th century the architect Inigo Jones introduced the classical style of architecture (based on ancient Greek and Roman styles).
 He designed the Banqueting Hall in Whitehall, which was the first purely classical building in England.
 The late 17th century was a great age of building grand country homes, displaying the wealth of the upper class at that time.

 During the century new foods were introduced into England (for the rich) such as bananas and pineapples.
 New drinks were introduced, tea and coffee.
 In the late 17th century there were many coffee houses in the towns.
 Merchants and professional men met there to read newspapers and talk shop.
 In the 17th century, people in England began eating ice cream.
 Many rich people built special underground chambers on the grounds of their houses for preserving ice during the summer.
 The ice was covered in straw to preserve it.

 In well off families both boys and girls went to a form of infant school called a petty school.
 Many boys went to grammar school.
-Upper class girls (and sometimes boys) were taught by tutors.
-Moreover during the 17th century boarding schools for girls were founded in many towns.
-In them girls were taught subjects like writing, music and needlework.
+Upper-class girls (and sometimes boys) were taught by tutors.
+Moreover, during the 17th-century boarding schools for girls were founded in many towns.
+In them, girls were taught subjects like writing, music, and needlework.
 (It was considered more important for girls to learn 'accomplishments' than to study academic subjects).